kevinaimills/kevinaimills.github.io/index.md

 ## About Me

-I am a Postdoctoral Associate at MIT, appointed in the Department of Linguistics and Philosophy and the Schwarzman College of Computing.
-I work in the ethics of technology, including the ethics of artificial intelligence.
+I am a researcher who works on the ethics of technology, including the ethics of artificial intelligence.
+I was most recently a Postdoctoral Associate at MIT, appointed in the Department of Linguistics and Philosophy and the Schwarzman College of Computing.
+I am currently studying the mathematics underlying machine learning in preparation for a pivot to a technical career.

 The 'ai' in my username stands for 'Alastair Ian', which are my middle names.